-The New England Geothermal Professional Association's purpose is promoting Ground Source Heating and Cooling in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island and Connecticut
+Welcome to New England Geothermal Professional Association (NEGPA).
+Our purpose is to promote Ground Source Heating and Cooling in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island and Connecticut.

 To join us in our goal of passing legislation that advances geothermal adoption throughout New England please become a member.